ecnu-sea/SEA/README.md

 ## 🛡 Disclaimer

-It must be underscored that the primary objective of SEA is to provide informative reviews for authors to **furnish authors with insightful critiques** aimed at **refining their works**, rather than directly influencing decisions regarding the acceptance or rejection of the papers.
-Commercial use is not allowed.
-We have also emphasized this point in the supplementary clauses of the model's license.
+It must be underscored that the primary objective of SEA is to provide informative reviews for authors to **furnish authors with insightful critiques** aimed at **refining their works**, rather than directly influencing decisions regarding the acceptance or rejection of the papers. **Commercial use is not allowed.**, and we have emphasized this point in the supplementary clauses of the model's license.

 ## 🔎 Citation